Procedures for Electronic Filing of Documents

 Enter your email address.

-Enter the name of the PDF document you are filing (Test Claim, Incorrect Reduction Claim, etc.), and the name, phone number, and name of the agency of the person submitting the document.
+Enter the name of the PDF document you are filing (Test Claim, Incorrect Reduction Claim, etc.), and the name, phone number, and name of the agency of the person submitting the document in the "MESSAGE" box.

-To upload additional files, click "Add another file."
+To upload additional files, click "ADD MORE FILES"

 BACKGROUNDThe Commission on State Mandates' (Commission's) regulations authorize electronic filings (e-filings) for all documents submitted to the Commission.
 The Commission encourages everyone to use the e-filing system.
 However, hard copies of documents may still be filed by first class mail, overnight delivery, or personal service.
 Submission in these formats requires the filer to serve all parties on the mailing list with hard copies of the documents.
 In contrast, e-filings only require submission to the Commission's website, and service of hard copies to persons on the mailing list who have not provided an email address.
 Commission staff will upload the document to the Commission's website and notify by email all persons on the mailing list who provided an email address that the document is available.
 E-filing will significantly reduce the use of paper and the cost of copying, paper, postage, and preparation.